erdeyl/factoextra-modern/README.md

 - **Alboukadel Kassambara** - Original author and maintainer of factoextra
 - **Fabian Mundt** - Original co-author of factoextra
-- **Claude Code** - AI assistance in developing compatibility fixes
+- With the assistance of **Claude Code** in developing compatibility fixes

 ## Upstream Pull Request